influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/execute-queries/analyze-query-plan.md

 ## Read an EXPLAIN report

-When you [execute `EXPLAIN` for a query](#execute-explain-for-a-query), the report includes a [logical plan]() and a [physical plan]().
+When you [execute `EXPLAIN` for a query](#execute-explain-for-a-query), the result is an `EXPLAIN` report that contains the [logical plan](#logical-plan) and the [physical plan](#physical-plan) for executing the query.

 ### Logical plan

-A logical plan is generated for a specific SQL or InfluxQL query without knowledge of the underlying data organization or cluster configuration.
+A logical plan for an SQL or InfluxQL query in InfluxDB v3:

-Because InfluxDB v3 is built on the [DataFusion](https://github.com/apache/arrow-datafusion) engine, the logical plan is the same as if you use DataFusion with any data format or storage.
+- is a high-level representation of the query
+- includes relational operators, transformations, and optimizations for computing the query result
+- doesn't consider cluster configuration, data source (ingestor data or storage), or how data is organized or partitioned

-### Physical plan
+- ### Physical plan

+A physical plan for a query in InfluxDB v3:

+- is the query execution plan, a low-level representation of the query and includes runtime metrics sampled from _operators_ (for example, `DeduplicationExec`) during execution
-A physical plan is generated from its corresponding [logical plan](#logical-plan) plus the consideration of the cluster configuration (for example, the number of CPUs) and the underlying data organization (for example, the number of files, and whether files overlap).
+- is derived from the [logical plan](#logical-plan) and takes into account the cluster configuration (for example, CPU and memory allocation), and the underlying data organization (for example: partitions, the number of files, and whether files overlap)
-The physical plan is specific to your InfluxDB cluster configuration and your data.
-If you run the same query with the same data on different clusters with different configurations, each cluster may generate a different physical plan for the query.
+- is specific to your InfluxDB cluster configuration and your data at query time--if you run the same query with the same data on different clusters with different configurations, each cluster may generate a different physical plan for the query.
 Likewise, if you run the same query on the same cluster, but at different times, the cluster can generate different physical plans depending on the data at that time.

+For more information about query planning and the DataFusion API used in InfluxDB v3, see the [Query Planning and Execution Overview](https://docs.rs/datafusion/latest/datafusion/index.html#query-planning-and-execution-overview) in the DataFusion documentation.

 ## Read a query plan

-A query plan contains the sequence of steps run during query execution.
-Each plan in an `EXPLAIN` report is formatted as an upside-down tree where each step is a _node_ that contains the _operator_ name and a description of the input data that the operator will process.

 Use the following steps to analyze a query plan and estimate how much work it does to complete the query.
 The same steps apply regardless of how large or complex the plan might seem.

-1. Always read the plan from the bottom up.
+1. Read the query plan from the bottom up.
+    - Each plan in an `EXPLAIN` report is formatted as an upside-down tree in which data flows up.
+    - Each leaf node contains the _operator_ name and the parameters and data passed to the operator.

 2. Read one operator at a time and understand its job.
     Most operators are described in the [DataFusion Physical Plan documentation](https://docs.rs/datafusion/latest/datafusion/physical_plan/index.html).
     Operators not included in DataFusion may be specific to InfluxDB.
 TODO: need a list [IOx repo](https://github.com/influxdata/influxdb_iox).